-- 4.4.2.1 Use the chemical fume hood for all operations that might result in an odoriferous, volatile, toxic or harmful release. - 4.4.2.2 Assure that the hood is drawing properly prior to use. - 4.4.2.3 Work at least 6 inches into the fume hood. - 4.4.2.4 Elevate large apparatus 2 inches off of the hood deck with blocks at each end to allow airflow under the apparatus except where the elevation would make the equipment unstable. - 4.4.2.5 Maintain the sash no higher than the posted height while in use and close sash when hood is not in use. - 4.4.2.6 Do not use the fume hood for storage.
+4.4.2.1 Use the chemical fume hood for all operations that might result in an odoriferous, volatile, toxic or otherwise harmful release.

+4.4.2.2 Assure that the hood is drawing properly prior to use.

+4.4.2.3 Work at least 6 inches into the fume hood.

+4.4.2.4 Elevate large apparatus 2 inches off of the hood deck with blocks at each end to allow airflow under the apparatus except where the elevation would make the equipment unstable.
+Ensure that elevated equipment is safely secured and will not tip over.

+4.4.2.5 Maintain the sash no higher than the posted height while in use and close sash when hood is not in use.

+4.4.2.6 Do not use the fume hood for storage.
 (Vented storage cabinets should be used for vented storage.)

-- 4.4.2.7 A continuous monitoring device such as a thin strip of tissue paper or manometer should be installed on chemical fume hoods to allow the user to assure proper direction of flow before beginning a task. - 4.4.2.8 No ductless or recirculating fume hoods may be in UNCP facilities. - 4.4.2.9 All fume hoods will be evaluated at least annually.
-Facilities and EH&S will coordinate outside contract support to conduct testing of the equipment. - 4.4.2.10 All fume hood installations and removals must be in accordance with State and Federal regulations and be reviewed by EH&S.
+4.4.2.7 A continuous monitoring device such as a thin strip of tissue paper or manometer should be installed on chemical fume hoods to allow the user to assure proper direction of flow before beginning a task.

+4.4.2.8 No ductless or recirculating fume hoods may be used in UNCP facilities.

+4.4.2.9 All fume hoods will be evaluated at least annually.
+Facilities will coordinate outside contract support to conduct testing of the equipment.

+4.4.2.10 All fume hood installations and removals must be in accordance with State and Federal regulations and be reviewed by EHS prior to installation or removal.